Policy Boot Camp 2020

 Working with University College London and the University of Manchester, we are pleased to announce that registration is open for the 2020 Policy Boot Camp.

 Last year over 250 students took part in UCL’s Global Citizen Programme and the 2019 Boot Camp with over 30 students gaining a paid internship.
-Find out about this year’s programme, sign up today or contact us if you have any questions.

-Sign up today for Policy Boot Camp 2020
+Get ready for Policy Boot Camp 2020

 How do we reach net-zero carbon emissions?
 How can we close the digital divide and end tech inequality?
 How do we develop thriving local places?
 How do we address structural inequalities across the country?
 What do we understand as the future of work and can we maximise the opportunities of AI?